akkireddyrajesh/jNode/mysql.md

 		+--------------+------------+----------------+
 	```

-	(ii) Query INFORMATION_SCHEMA.INNODB_SYS_TABLESPACES to retrieve information about the tablespace associated with a particular schema and table.
+	1 Query INFORMATION_SCHEMA.INNODB_SYS_TABLESPACES to retrieve information about the tablespace associated with a particular schema and table.

 	```mysql